 Of all the sports cars on this list, a brand new Corvette Stingray is easily the best sports car under $50k there is.
 Period.

 The engineers at Chevrolet worked tirelessly to get the suspension tuning right, the powerband nothing short of exhilarating, and the driving position nailed.
-Everything about the Corvette screams “perfection”, and I can say that with absolute confidence considering that I drove one from San Diego to Washington DC several years ago with a huge grin on my face the entire way.
+Everything about the Corvette screams “perfection”, and I can say that with absolute confidence after my huge C7 Corvette road trip from San Diego to Washington DC a few years ago.

 2. Jaguar F Type

 Ok, yeah, I know.
 These go for over $61,000 without any options, and quickly approach $90,000 with a decent list of options.
 But luckily for you (the buyer who wants one of the best sports cars under $50k), Jaguar depreciation is a very real and glorious thing.
 Without hardly any effort at all, it’s really easy to find lightly used F Types for sale (under $50k) on websites such as AutoTrader and cars.com.

 Those of you familiar with my background and car preferences will know that Jaguar is not a brand I’ve been fond of.
 It was only during my recent test drive of a 2018 XF that I kind of (sort of) changed my mind about Jaguar and the cars they are building nowadays.
 It was far from perfect – but it was nice.
 Despite how horrific Jaguar XF problems can be (and how bland of a car it is), the F Type has always been appealing to me.
 I’m proud to include it in this list.

 Think of the F Type as a Corvette for people who have a thing against American cars (whatever that “thing” might be).
 It’s just as fast, just as sleek, and it’s 5.0 liter V8 sounds better thanks to some really brilliant exhaust tuning.